Is Sam Tarly Evolving Into This Other Beloved

 But that doesn't mean Sam can't take his place.
 Reddit user Lucky129 pointed out that Sam, who is enjoying a pretty hefty narrative this season, draws a lot of similarities to the show's original protagonist.

 Lucky129 begins with their childhoods: Both Ned and Sam grew up in the shadow of beloved older brothers.
 For Ned, this was Brandon Stark, the brother that died at the hands of the Mad King.
 (Brandon was initially betrothed to Catelyn Stark, who then married Ned after Brandon's death.)
-For Sam, this is Dickon Tarly (Tom Hopper), who is actually his younger brother.
-Dickon Tarly died by fire in season 7.
+For Sam, this is Dickon Tarly (Tom Hopper), a handsome died who died by fire in season 7.

 Advertisement